Concept, website, logo, and promotional graphics for the Italian graphic design archive.

 Founded in 2015 by Nicola-Matteo Munari, the Archivio Grafica Italiana is the first online archive dedicated to the entire heritage of Italian graphic design.

-Through the publication of monographic pages dedicated to projects, designers, firms, and companies the archive promotes the Italian graphic design both enhancing its historical relevance and its contemporary role.
+Through the publication of monographic pages dedicated to projects, designers, firms, and companies the archive promotes Italian graphic design both enhancing its historical relevance and its contemporary role.

-Promotional image featuring a detail from a 1950’s advertisement.
+a detail from a 1950’s advert.

 2017 © Nicola-Matteo Munari

-Preliminary sketch of the page dedicated to designers.
+A preliminary sketch of the page dedicated to designers.

 2015 © Nicola-Matteo Munari

-The website of the archive
+The Website of the Archive

-Designed in 2015 and officially launched in 2016, the website received numerous appreciation from all over the world, especially from students and educators.
+Designed in 2015 and officially launched in 2016, the website received numerous appreciation from all over the world, especially from students and design educators.

 The graphic structure of the website is entirely based on a square-module grid, thus producing a rational and functional layout of the contents.